cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/02-fitting.md

 You should get something like the following result.
 If so, repeat this process for the two quantites left to go, Eta and Phi!

 <img width="500px" src="../fig/Efficiency_thomas.png">

+> ## Extra challenge
+>
+> Fancy some more work? download [this](https://drive.google.com/drive/folders/1YytJ7iTVYToUZemYIDLqr13wTjIYGERP?usp=sharing) J/ψ dataset and try out the new methods you just learned!
+>You'll have to change the DoFit.cpp function since J/ψ's only peak is made up of a crystall ball and a gaussian curve.
+>Good luck!
+{: .challenge}

 {% include links.md %}